Click here to submit your abstract. Please reference the below guidelines prior to submitting your abstract.

 To withdraw your abstract prior to the submission deadline, log in to the SciX Paper Submission Site with your credentials.
 Access the submission you wish to withdraw, click on the title of your submission, and change the 'Submission Status' to Withdrawn.
 To withdraw after the submission deadline, please email the FACSS Office at firstname.lastname@example.org with your Paper Submission ID and title.

 Please allow time for the review process before you inquire with the office about your abstract submission.
 Oral abstracts are reviewed after the deadline.
 Final notifications for oral presentations will be sent in mid-June.
 Poster notifications will be sent in mid-August deadline.

-An abstract book will be provided on the SciX Conference website at the time of the conference (see "Permissions" section below).
+Abstracts will be posted to the SciX website at the time of the conference (see "Permissions" section above).